SCB-Innovation-Lab/saber-book/docs/our-projects/dex-indexer.md

 <details>
   <summary>Smart order router</summary>

-Smart Order Router, or SOR is an off-chain linear optimization of routing orders across pools for best price execution.
+**Smart Order Router**, or **SOR** is an off-chain linear optimization of routing orders across pools for best price execution.
 It takes as input a desired amount of any token to be traded for another token, and returns a list of pools/amounts that should be traded such that the amount of returned tokens is maximized.
 The sum of the amounts to be traded with each pool equals the desired amount given as input.SOR exists in the Bronze release as a way to aggregate liquidity across all Balancer pools.
 Future releases of Balancer will accomplish this on-chain, and allow aggregate contract fillable liquidity.Liquidity aggregators are free to use the SOR npm package or create their own order routing across pools.
 </details>

 ## Smart Contract Addresses